8 Walkthrough 2: Approaching gradebook data from a data science perspective

 and skip = 10

 .
-This Excel file is similar to one you might encounter in real life with superfluous features that we are not interested in.
-This file has three different sheets, and the first ten rows contain things we won’t need.
+This Excel file is similar to one you may encounter in real life, including extra features you don’t need for your analysis.
+Specifically, this file has three different sheets and the first ten rows contain information you don’t need.
 Thus, sheet = 1

 tells read_excel()

-to just read the first sheet in the file and disregard the rest.
+to read only the first sheet in the file and disregard the rest.
 Then, skip = 10

 tells read_excel()

-to skip reading the first 10 rows of the sheet and start reading from row 11, which is where the column headers and data actually start inside the Excel file.
-Remember to replace path/to/file.xlsx
+to skip the first 10 rows of the sheet and start reading from row 11.
+This is where the column headers and data actually start inside the Excel file.

 8.6.2 Import using here()